kensho-technologies/graphql-compiler/README.md

 - `LocalStatistics`, an implementation of `Statistics`, where the statistics are provided during initialization, and can't be modified thereafter.

-Currently, three statistics are supported. `get_class_count()` must be given for the cardinality estimator, while the other two are optional, as they can be roughly approximated.
+Currently, three statistics are supported. `get_class_count()` must be provided for cardinality estimation.
+The other two are optional, as they can be roughly approximated.

 #### Required statistics